7 Ways to Fix MS Access “Can’t Find the Database You Specified (Error 2554)”

 The chance of this error due to a malware infection is always high.
 These malicious programs can damage, corrupt, or even delete a file that could be associated with these files.
 Furthermore, it is also possible that this error 2554 might be related to a component of the malicious program itself

-Method 3- Clean Out Your System Junk (Temporary Files and Folders) With Disk Cleanup (cleanmgr)
+Method 5- Clean System Junk (Temporary Files and Folders) With Disk Cleanup (cleanmgr)

 With the usage of the system and web surfing, the computer accumulates junk files which must be occasionally cleaned out, else it causes Microsoft Access to respond slowly or at times provides this Access Error 2554, possibly due to an overloaded hard drive or file conflicts.